-Ana Menéndez has published four books of fiction: Adios, Happy Homeland!, The Last War, Loving Che, and In Cuba I Was a German Shepherd.
-She has worked as a journalist in the United States and abroad, lastly as a prize-winning columnist for The Miami Herald.
+ANA MENÉNDEZ has published four books of fiction: Adios, Happy Homeland!; The Last War; Loving Che; and In Cuba I Was a German Shepherd.
+She has worked as a journalist in the United States and abroad, most recently as a prize-winning columnist for The Miami Herald.
 As a reporter, she wrote about Cuba, Haiti, Kashmir, Afghanistan, and India.
-Her work has appeared in Vogue, Bomb Magazine, The New York Times, and Tin House and has been included in several anthologies, including The Norton Anthology of Latino Literature.
-She has a B.A. in English from Florida International University and an M.F.A. from New York University.
+Her work has appeared in Vogue, BOMB, The New York Times, and Tin House and has been included in several anthologies, including The Norton Anthology of Latino Literature.
+She has a BA in English from Florida International University and an MFA from New York University.
 From 2008 to 2009, she lived in Cairo as a Fulbright Scholar.
-She has also lived in India, Turkey, Slovakia, and The Netherlands, where she designed a creative writing minor at Maastricht University in 2011.
+She has also lived in India, Turkey, Slovakia, and the Netherlands, where she designed a creative writing minor at Maastricht University in 2011.
 She is currently an associate professor at Florida International University with joint appointments in English and the Wolfsonian Public Humanities Lab.